jeraldrich/blog/docs/python_go_future.rst

 If it’s discovered that the tool needs to be more durable, then use Go to cast your soft figurine, into a granite statue that can withstand the test of time.

-Things like auto multi core distribution for threads which are many times more memory efficient and performant than python threads, near C like performance, and passing variables by pointers rather than by copying the values, get exponentially more financially expensive when performance and scale matter.
+Things like auto multi core distribution for threads which are many times more memory efficient and performant than python threads, true concurrency, near C like performance, and passing variables by pointers rather than by copying the values, get exponentially more financially expensive when performance and scale matter.

 A real world example: http://highscalability.com/blog/2014/5/7/update-on-disqus-its-still-about-realtime-but-go-demolishes.html